EvolumCR/Evolum/scaffold-stark-2-main/README.md

 ## 1. Install developer tools

 You can install the developer tools natively or use Dev Containers.
+You can also use the Evolum/scaffold-stark-2-main/setup.sh script to install all the required tools. for easy and quick installation.

 ### Option 1: Natively install developer tools